mateoolarte/miconomy-api/README.md

 - Typescript: Programming language with static typings
 - Jest: Test runner
 - Git hooks with Husky and Linted staged: To help checking test and formatters before a commit
+- ESLint: Validate the Typescript code style with best practices
+- Prettier: Formatter files with configured options

 ## Prerequisites